adineshreddy1/SupplyChainManagementIntoBlockchain/README.md

 ## Postman Results:
  ### RequestLogistic:
- Logistic transfer flow starts from  here.The buyer who need to get some product from seller, will request for the products with id,type,Buyerid,BuyerLocation,Sellerid,SellerLocation,status will be automatically changed to "Requested",as it is with With seller (store)
+ Generally Logistic transfer flow starts from the buyer who need to get some product from seller, will request for the products with id,type,Buyerid,BuyerLocation,Sellerid,SellerLocation,status will.
+The seller has to accept the request and logistics will come into picture who have to transport the goods from  seller to buyer.
  #### Postman for generating transaction id
  ![alt text](https://github.com/adineshreddy1/Assignment2/blob/master/screenshots/RequestLogistics%20Postman.png)